How to Design a Practical Garden with Edible Plants

-And you’d be surprised at the types of plants that are edible (roses and a variety of other flower petals for example) and the kinds of edible plants that are pleasing to the eye (chives and passion fruit possess attractive blooms, while the red and green foliage of lettuce and beets makes them ideal garden borders or groundcover).
+There are actually plenty of plants that you wouldn’t expect to be edible – like rose petals and a variety of other flower petals – but are.
+There are also plenty of edible plants that are aesthetically pleasing on the eye like the blossoms of chives and passion fruits.
+Meanwhile, other plants like the red and green foliage of lettuce and beetroots, are ideal for garden borders or ground-cover.

-The best kind of edible garden is one where every plant serves more than one purpose.
-For example, if you include grapes in your design, you’ll not only have fruit to eat and to turn into wine, but trained over a trellis or arbour, the vines will provide shade for other plants as well.
+Our biggest recommendation with planting edible gardens is creating one where every plant serves more than one purpose.
+For example, if you plant grapes, you’ll have fruit to eat and to ferment into wine, and if you grow the grapevines over a trellis or arbour, it’ll provide shade for the other plants as well.

 What is companion planting?

 If you are keen to reduce the amount of chemicals you use in your garden but you want to protect plants that are susceptible to bugs and garden pests, plant them with complimentary ‘companion plants’.
 These are typically pest-repellent plants that you can strategically place near those plants that are more prone to attract bugs and pests.
 Examples of pest-repellent plants include marigolds, lavender, daisies, fennel, dill, rosemary, basil and petunias: all of which make excellent companion buddies for the bug-attracting plants like fruit trees and berry bushes.